Kyle Martino

-Kyle Hunter Martino (born February 19, 1981) is an American former professional soccer player who spent seven seasons with the Columbus Crew and Los Angeles Galaxy in Major League Soccer as a midfielder and is currently a television soccer analyst and host.
+Kyle Hunter Martino (born February 19, 1981) is an American former professional soccer player who spent seven seasons with the Columbus Crew and Los Angeles Galaxy in Major League Soccer as a midfielder.
+He is currently a television soccer analyst and host.

 Career

 High school

 Martino attended Staples High School in Westport, Connecticut, where he played soccer and was named Gatorade National Player of the Year in 1998 after his senior season.

 College

 Martino attended the University of Virginia from 1999 to 2001.
 He played college soccer and scored 17 goals and provided 21 assists.
 In his junior season, Martino was named ACC Player of the Year.
 In both his sophomore and junior seasons, he was one of 15 finalists for the Hermann Trophy.

 Professional

 Martino left UVA after his junior season, signing a Project-40 contract with Major League Soccer (MLS) and entering the 2002 MLS Superdraft, where the Columbus Crew selected him eighth overall.
-He tallied 2 goals and 5 assists in 22 appearances and won the MLS Rookie of the Year Award, while running the Crew offense for much of the season.
+He tallied two goals and five assists in 22 appearances and won the MLS Rookie of the Year Award, while running the Crew offense for much of the season.
 His following season was something of a disappointment, as Martino failed to develop into the dominant offensive force that many had expected, although he maintained a spot in the Crew's starting lineup.
-His third season began like the second with Martino failing to stimulate the offense, but a move up to withdrawn forward saw a resurgence of his offensive abilities, and through the 2004 season Martino led the Crew to the longest unbeaten streak in MLS history.
-Martino had a down year in 2005, not scoring a goal.
-In early 2006, Martino was dealt to the LA Galaxy in a four-player deal.
+His third season began like the second with Martino failing to stimulate the offense, but a move up to withdrawn forward saw a resurgence of his offensive abilities, and through the 2004 season he led the Crew to the longest unbeaten streak in MLS history.
+Martino had a down year in 2005, not scoring a goal and in early 2006 he was dealt to the LA Galaxy in a four-player deal.
 He and John Wolyniec were traded for Joseph Ngwenya and Ned Grabavoy.
 During the first 2006 match between the Crew and the Galaxy, before the trade, it was Martino who, in the last few seconds, scored the game's only goal, delivering a defeat to his soon-to-be teammates.

 In November 2006, Martino had a trial at Dutch Eredivisie side NEC Nijmegen, but did not earn a contract.
 Martino also had a trial at Leeds United.

 Martino retired from professional soccer on February 19, 2008, having been advised by doctors that injuries he sustained throughout his career were severe enough that it would be in his best interest to retire.